About Us

 Nia Cosby

-Program Associate - Pathways for Equity
+Training Coordinator - Pathways for Equity Program

 Nia has been active in her community since childhood where she first began volunteering at voter registration drives with her grandmother.
 Nia’s passion and motivation to help formerly incarcerated individuals stems from her being the child of a formerly incarcerated mother, who served 15 years in federal prison.
 This difficult time in her life gave her the drive to become the successful woman she is today.